FRosner/spawncamping-dds/README.md

 This library provides a comprehensible and simple interface for quick data exploration based on [Apache Spark](https://spark.apache.org/) and [D3.js/SVG](http://d3js.org/).
-The target audience is data scientists who miss functions like `summary()` and `plot()` from [R](http://www.r-project.org/) when working on the cluster.
+The target audience is data scientists who miss functions like `summary()` and `plot()` from [R](http://www.r-project.org/) when working on the cluster with the Spark REPL.
 It does not offer a fully flexible plotting mechanism like [ggplot2](http://ggplot2.org/) but focuses on giving you quick insights into your data.

 ### Usage